Control Barrier Functions in Dynamic UAVs for Kinematic Obstacle Avoidance: A Collision Cone Approach: Preliminaries

 \section{Preliminaries}

-In this section, first, we will describe the dynamics of quadrotor and trajectory tracking controller.
+In this section, first, we will describe the dynamics of quadrotor.
 Next, we will formally introduce Control Barrier Functions (CBFs) and their importance for real-time safety-critical control.
-Finally, we will introduce Collision Cone CBF approach.
+Finally, we will introduce Collision Cone Control Barrier Function (C3BF) approach.